PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/collaborate-share.md

 ## Collaborate on your presentation

-See [Mentimeter's guide to collaborating on presentations](https://help.mentimeter.com/en/articles/5422663-collaborate-on-presentations-with-friends-and-colleagues) for details of how give others access to edit your Mentimeter presentations.
+See [Mentimeter's guide to collaborating on presentations and folders](https://help.mentimeter.com/en/articles/5422663-collaborate-on-presentations-with-friends-and-colleagues) for details of how give others access to edit your Mentimeter presentations.
+This can be done with single presentations or at folder level.
 All those you have invited as editors can edit and work on the same presentation at the same time.
+You can also give access to others

 You can only share with others who have a [University Mentimeter account](log-in.md), or who otherwise have a pro or enterprise Mentimeter licence.

-!!!
-Warning

-     We do not use Teams or workspace presentations within Mentimeter, so the *Shared presentation* option will not work.

 ## Giving others a copy of your presentation